Jhalaaum/Garbage-Classification/README.md

 Used YOLOv8 for real-time object detection of waste in varied environments.
 Trained on the TACO Dataset for diverse annotations and realistic scenarios.
 Code and inference examples available in pretrainedlive.py.

+4. Transfer learning from Roboflow -
+used an online roboflow model(same as one used for dataset) Code found in roboflow.py

 ## Collaborators